emptymonkey/sigsleeper/README.md

 # Example #

-As an example, we will embed a call to '_/bin/echo Hello world!_' into the shell we are logged into.
+As an example, we will embed a call to _'/bin/echo Hello world!'_ into the shell we are logged into.
 We can then trigger it by using the kill command to send SIGUSR1 to our current shell.

 	empty@monkey:~$ sigsleeper -f -e '/bin/echo Hello world!' $$
 	empty@monkey:~$ kill -USR1 $$